Knots to km/h Converter — Formula

 Tips for accuracy

-- Confirm that the units you enter match your chart, GPS, or instrument readout before relying on the Knots to km/h Converter.
+- Match input units to your chart, GPS, or instrument before trusting the Knots to km/h Converter.

 Practical examples